-Panasonic Corporation (OTCMKTS:PCRFY) had a brutal mid-year but loos as if it will finish 2019 nearly 10% higher price it eked out at the end of the year.
+Panasonic Corporation (OTCMKTS:PCRFY) had a brutal 2019 but looks as if it will sustain the nearly 10% higher price it eked out at the end of the year.

 Panasonic is already an existing partner in supplying batteries for Toyota’s electric vehicles.
 So with tens of thousands of homes potentially implementing a smart home, the partnership is a natural extension.